What is Thick Water?

 Thick water serves a crucial role in the lives of people with dysphagia.
 Swallowing problems can make drinking water difficult — even dangerous.
 In many cases, thick water makes it possible to continue drinking and staying hydrated without more invasive interventions.

-If you are a caregiver or healthcare professional looking to go deeper on this topic, my YouTube channel covers the IDDSI flow test, how to thicken liquids correctly, and much more.
+If you are a caregiver or healthcare professional looking to go deeper, my YouTube channel covers the IDDSI flow test, how to thicken liquids correctly, and much more.
 If you are just getting started with IDDSI, IDDSI.org has free training resources and testing materials available to anyone.